apache/nifi/nifi-external/nifi-kafka-connect/README.md

 the "success" relationship going to an Output Port with name `Syslog Messages`.

 After creating this simple dataflow, we must place the dataflow in a location where the Kafka Connect connector is able to retrieve it.
 We could simply copy the file to each Connect node.
 Or, we could host the dataflow somewhere that it can be pulled by each Connect instance.
-To do this, right-click on the Process Group containing our dataflow and choose Download flow.
+To download the flow, right-click on the Process Group containing our dataflow and choose "Download flow" from the menu.
 From there, we can upload the JSON to Github as a Gist, for example.

 ### Configuring Source Connector